den-materials/github-collaboration/readme.md

 10. Partner2 should push the fixed version to GitHub.
 11. Finally, go back to the GitHub repository and accept Partner2's pull request (there should not be any merge conflicts any more).
 12. Feel free to delete this practice repository from your local machine and from GitHub.
 This workflow was intentionally sloppy and I'm hoping that you learned a little bit of what *not* to do.

+### Bonus

+If you have time, try the following:

+1. Have Partner1 make yet another change to the `README` file, and push their branch up to GitHub.
+2. Open a Pull Request for Partner1's changes.
+3. Resolve the conflicts in the Pull Request dialog.
+4. Merge the Pull Request into `master`.

 <!--Actually 12:21 WDI2-->
 <!--12:07 WDI3 -->